 A yellow caladium leaf is either the end of a normal life cycle or the first warning that the plant is going into decline.
 The difference is in the pattern: old bottom leaves yellowing while new leaves push up from below is fine.
 New growth yellowing, or leaves yellowing from the middle outward, is not.
 This guide walks you through the diagnostic order so you can tell them apart and act on the real problem.
+Caladium leaves are broad blades attached by a petiole to the crown, and the yellowing pattern — where it starts and how it spreads — tells you which organ system is under stress.

 Most indoor caladium yellowing comes down to one cause — the one least considered: watering on a schedule instead of checking the soil.
 Other causes (nutrient shortage, dormancy onset, dry air) look different once you know what to match the pattern to.
+Caladiums are frost-tender aroids native to tropical South America, and their yellowing response is almost always a climate mismatch.
+Chlorophyll breakdown is the biochemical endpoint of every yellowing cause — whether the trigger is overwatering, underwatering, sunburn, or nutrient deficiency, the result is the same: chlorophyll degrades faster than it is replaced, and the leaf loses its green pigment.

 What Aqualogi recommends: start with the soil touch test before you change anything.
 If the first knuckle feels wet, overwatering is the likely cause and the fix is waiting.
 If the soil is light and dry all the way through, underwatering is the cause and the fix is a slow soak.
+For the full watering protocol, see our caladium watering guide.

 When caladium yellowing is normal — older leaves and dormancy

 Not every yellow caladium leaf is a crisis.
 Indoor caladiums shed their oldest leaves naturally as new ones emerge from the centre.
 The distinction matters: normal senescence is slow (one leaf every 1-2 weeks), bottom-up, and happens while the plant is actively growing new foliage.
+This natural leaf drop is part of the caladium’s annual rhythm, not a disease signal.

 Normal senescence — oldest leaves yellow one at a time

 On a healthy indoor caladium, the oldest leaves at the bottom of the plant turn from green to pale yellow over 7-10 days.
 The leaf softens, then dries and curls at the edges.
 That leaf is finished — the plant pulled its nutrients back into the tuber before letting go.
 Cut the dead leaf at the soil line with bypass secateur and watch for the next new leaf emerging from the centre.
 If new leaves are still pushing up, the yellowing is normal.
+This process is called senescence, and it is the plant’s way of recycling nitrogen and potassium from aging tissue.

 Dormancy flush — whole plant yellows in 2-4 weeks

 Caladiums indoors go dormant when the tuber decides to rest.
 The trigger is usually shorter days and cooler temperatures (below 18°C/65°F for several weeks) but can also happen if the plant has been growing without rest for 6-8 months.
 During dormancy, 80-90% of the leaves yellow within 2-4 weeks.
 New leaf production stops.
 This is not failure — the plant is storing energy in the tuber.
 Do not water a dormant caladium on schedule.
 Check the pot monthly; water only when the soil is dry halfway down.
+For the full dormancy protocol, see our caladium dormancy care article.

 The one question test